 These steps are applied to a single frame of each movie first.
 This is to determine the appropriate input parameters (step size, number of 'z-slices' etc.) and to determine the appropriate threshold value.
 Once these have been obtained, the same steps are applied to all frames of the movie.
 Then, a standard 'particle identification' scheme [144] is used to locate the (x,y) position of any bright points in the projected stack.
 Next, a column of pixels around the identified bright points in analysed.
 Although the size of this column can be set, for all the work in this these a 3×3 square of pixels centred on the bright spot is taken.
 The pixel intensities from this square are then summed to give a value for each bright spot for each of the 'z-slices'.
 A peak search algorithm is then used to determine at which z this summed intensity is maximised and this value is taken as the z co-ordinate of the object.
-These are then recorded as text files containing a list of t, x, y, z for all the movie.
+These are then recorded as text files containing a list of t, x, y, z for all the objects.
+A single text file (called an 'object file') is produced for each frame of the movie.